Coronavirus (COVID-19) Updates on Library Services & Operations

 If you have trouble accessing online resources, consult: troubleshooting off-campus access problems.

 Print Collections - Access & Returns

-Current due dates for all books and materials on loan from Laurier, Waterloo and Guelph are being extended to September 10, 2020.
+Current due dates for all books and materials on loan from Laurier and Waterloo are being extended to January 8, 2021.
+Loans from University of Guelph must be renewed (if desired) through your My Library Account in Omni.
+If you are unable to new items from the University of Guelph, email Vera Fesnak.
 The Library will provide additional information about materials borrowed from other libraries (interlibrary loan) in future.

 You can review your borrowed items online through the My Library Accounts menu option in Omni.
 Should you have trouble renewing your loans, or have any questions, please contact us Library’s Ask Us chat or Email us.

 Your items can be returned to the book bins at the entrance to the Waterloo library and at the BPL main branch in Brantford.
 Returns can be done at any time.
 Returns at the Kitchener location can only be done while the Books to Go van is on-site (Tuesdays and Thursdays 11:30am – 12:30pm).

 Borrowing and lending of print books and physical materials from other libraries are suspended at this time (including TUG and Omni) as most libraries are closed or operating at significantly reduced capacity.
 The library continues to provide Interlibrary Loan services for electronic materials only (e.g. journal articles that can be provided in electronic format).

 If you have already placed an ILL request, Library staff will make every effort to follow up with you regarding the status of the request if it has not been filled.

 Course Readings (Reserves) & Copyright